nuxt-hub/core/docs/content/docs/2.features/blob.md

 ::

 ::note
-Other unstorage drivers do not support multi-part upload.
-If you want to upload big files, consider using one of the above providers.
+Other unstorage drivers do not support multipart upload.
+If you want to upload large files, consider using one of the above providers.
 ::

 ## Types